Yveaux/Ikea_Molgan_Hack/README.md

 After a short blind time (set to 30 sec default) the motion sensor is sensitive to triggers again.
 This blind time prevents the motion sensor from spamming the gateway with tripped-messages.
 This time can also be set in hardware (by resistor R11), but software allows for easier tweaking.

+The onboard LED is used as a Tx indication by the MySensors library.

 Tune the sketch to your liking and upload the sketch.

 [1]: https://www.mysensors.org